 In contemporary environments of software development, it is likely that new test cases will be generated on a spur & in continuation with development stages.
 With automated testing, new test scenarios can be bundled with the existing test cases automatically with continuous software development.
-Overall efficiency of the testing cycle increases as automated testing is fast and can run at predefined frequencies.
+The overall efficiency of the testing cycle increases as automated testing is fast and can run at predefined frequencies.
 Agile automated testing, the effective, sharp and accurate test methodology, nearly eliminates possibilities of manual errors for repetitive test modules, thus becoming more relevant for increasing the efficiency of software development & deployment cycles.

 Automation in software testing is incomplete without a key requirement of any Agile software development requirement – collaboration.
 Testing & QA teams will need to keep a tab on test tasks that are of repetitive nature to decide the requirements related to Agile.
-Similarly, developers take care of functional test automation to ensure monitoring while development of the feature is under progress.
+Similarly, developers take care of functional test automation to ensure monitoring while the development of the feature is in progress.

 Making Test Automation Effective